Kakha8/FD-Client/README.md

 6. Share a specific revision with a user or another owned device.
 7. Upload a hash-linked revision and optionally recreate its shares using fresh recipient envelopes.

+### TOTP authentication workflow

+1. Sign in with a test account and open **Enroll ESP32 authenticator**.
+2. Connect the ESP32, close Arduino Serial Monitor, refresh the port list, and select its COM port.
+3. Click **Read device**, enter a device name and current password, then click **Start enrollment**.
+4. Enter the current six-digit code displayed by the ESP32 and confirm enrollment.
+5. Sign in again with the account password.
+When prompted, enter a fresh code from the ESP32 to complete the login challenge.

+For an account that already has MFA enabled, enrollment of another ESP32 also requires the numeric ID and a current code from an active authenticator.

 ## Repository layout